Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Simulation Evaluation

 The selection of the number of iterations $G_{Tr}$ in the task and the batch size $E_{batch}$ in the training phase are very important to the meta-learning algorithm.
 These two parameters are analyzed below.

 For some tasks, the increase of $G_{Tr}$ can greatly improve the performance.
 For example, the work in~\cite{yuan2020transfer} sets $G_{Tr}$ to 3, which improves the downlink channel prediction accuracy in massive MIMO systems.
 At the same time, as $G_{Tr}$ increases, more memory and time resources are required for meta-learning training.
 Therefore, the value of $G_{Tr}$ should be determined comprehensively by weighing the consumed resources and performance.
-In this paper, $G_{Tr}$ is set as \{1, 2, 3, 4, 6, 8\} for learning, and tests are carried out in the indoor corridor environment respectively.
+In this paper, $G_{Tr}$ is set as \{1, 2, 3, 4, 6, 8\} for learning, and tests are carried out in the outdoor environment respectively.
 The results are shown in Fig. \ref{Gtr_NMSE}.
 The results show that with the increase of $G_{Tr}$, the performance of the meta-learning algorithm does not improve, but basically stabilizes around a certain range.
 Therefore, in order to guarantee the minimum resource consumption, the $G_{Tr}$ is set to 1.

 Reasonable selection of the batch size $E_{batch}$ in the training phase is also very important for the training effect.
 Since the choice of batch size $E_{batch}$ has nothing to do with the resource consumption of training, it is only necessary to focus on the training performance under different batch sizes.
 Fig.~\ref{Kb_NMSE} compares the NMSE performance under different batch sizes $E_{batch}$.
-The results show that the tested NMSE performance is getting better with the increase of $E_{batch}$ and reaches optimal when $E_{batch}=32$.
-Therefore, in order to achieve optimal performance, the $E_{batch}$ is set to 32.
+The results show that the tested NMSE performance is getting better with the increase of $E_{batch}$ and reaches optimal when $E_{batch}=32$, which is used in the rest of the paper.